A rich and vibrant Spanish program.

-Spanish majors and minors study a rich offer of cultural and social topics with faculty from Spain, Argentina, Chile, and the United States.
+Spanish majors and minors study a rich offer of classes with faculty from Spain, Argentina, Puerto Rico, Chile, and the United States.

 Classes include language and culture, literature, film, art history, current events and politics, linguistics, translation, gender studies, and more.

 Learning outside the classroom

 - Off-campus programs in Spain and Latin America